 Just try to look at these lovelies in different lighting scenarios, you will be amazed by how gorgeous they are.

 P.S.
 You can also try this technique with these black and white stickers I created for you a while ago.

-Finding ways of using the DIY Gold Foil Butterfly Stickers can be a fun adventure on its own! 😉 Think art journals, junk journals, gifts tags, gift wraps, wood signs, love letters, bookmarks, fridge magnets, different objects around your home, recycled jars or bottles, your laptop (why not?) – they can all benefit from the chicness of one of these beauties.
+Finding ways of using these can be a fun adventure on its own!
+Think art journals, junk journals, gifts tags, gift wraps, wood signs, love letters, bookmarks, fridge magnets, different objects around your home, recycled jars or bottles, your laptop (why not?) – they can all benefit from the chicness of one of these beauties.
 I started with this enamel pitcher from Ikea and decorated one of its sides with a stunning green gold foil butterfly.
 I loved it!

 P.S.
 I French decorated the other side (almost 5 years ago!) with waterslide decals -> you can check the project here.

 You can use the butterflies to decorate gift tags and add them to embellish gifts (obviously), but also to decorate your art journal or any other creative experiments.

 I also thought about using two of these gold foil butterflies to decorate some Weck jars (you can use any new or recycled jars or bottles you have around)!
 I chose pink for me and blue for Mr. Dreamy, you could even do different colors for each member of your family!